-The potential critical habitat designation can increase the costs associated with ocean energy development and transmission due to the substantial increase in documentation that will be required to address critical habitat issues.
+According to the State of Hawaii Energy Office staff, the critical habitat designation could have significant economic impacts to the State of Hawaii.
+The designation can increase the costs associated with ocean energy development and transmission due to the substantial increase in State of Hawaii documentation and the consultations required to address critical habitat issues.
 The Hawaii State Energy Office staff noted that the economic cost/impact of losing potential ocean energy developments due to the critical habitat designation is significant.
 BOEM staff noted that additional cost of the designation could include project delays or cancelation if adverse modifications of critical habitat are perceived to be likely.
-However, these projects are in the pre-planning stage and given the uncertainty regarding when such projects would actually be planned, this analysis does not quantify such impacts.
+However, these projects are in the preplanning stage and given the uncertainty regarding when such projects would actually be planned, this analysis does not quantify such impacts.